 We know that surgery can be a source of stress and anxiety so we will do our best to address your concerns about anesthesia, pain managment, and post operative care.

-Many surgical procedures can be performed with the surgical laser with noticable benefit.
-Declawing using the surgical laser allows for little to no bleeding and is much less painful.
+Many surgical procedures can be performed with the surgical laser with noticable benefit, particularly to decrease intra-operative bleeding and post-surgical pain and swelling.
+Declawing using the surgical laser allows for little to no bleeding and is much less painful with a quicker recovery than traditional declawing.
 Procedures that are highly vascular done with the laser increase visibility and the procedure becomes easier and faster.

 Dr. Gamber has been performing orthopedic surgeries since 1999 when she began being mentored by Terry Owen, DVM.